Health & Wellness

 During a routine eye exam, your doctor will ask about your family medical history and any medications you take.
 They’ll also test your ability to read letters on an eye chart, peripheral (side) vision, color sensitivity, and how your eyes respond to light.

 Your eye health is essential.
-Many eye diseases and conditions, like cataracts, glaucoma, and age-related macular degeneration, can lead to blindness or irreversible visual impairment if detected in their early stages.
+Many eye diseases and conditions, like cataracts, glaucoma, and age-related macular degeneration, can lead to blindness or irreversible visual impairment if not detected in their early stages.
 An eye exam can also reveal other health problems, such as diabetes, lupus, high blood pressure, and hypercholesterolemia, often visible in the retina’s blood vessels and optic nerve.
 Our eyes give doctors a unique view of our health, so it’s essential to see them regularly.
+Should any problems be identified, then the doctors will be able to refer you to a clinic specialising in LASIK Manhattan, or, one that can provide whichever surgical or medical procedure it is that you may require.
+You may never have known to have gone otherwise, so it’s always good to check.

 Eyeglasses